 Other Assistance Programs

-Learn more about federal unemployment benefits ending and other assistance programs still available.
+Learn more about the end of federal unemployment benefits and other assistance programs still available.

 - Log in to UI Online.

 - Select Transactions next to the most recent week.

 - Under Program Type, it will show what type of benefits you are receiving that week.